-Freezer paper was traditionally used to wrap up meats for freezing.
-The meats would be wrapped against the waxy side to protect the surface and color of the meat, as well as to help prevent moisture loss, but the paper on the outside meant that it was a surface that could be written on for labeling purposes.
+Although it's less popular now, freezer paper was traditionally used to wrap up meats for freezing.
+The meats would be wrapped against the waxy side to protect the surface of the meat, as well as to help prevent moisture loss, but the paper on the outside meant that it was a surface that could be written on for labeling purposes.

-Freezer paper is similar, and sometimes the same kind, of paper used at the meat or seafood counter.
+Freezer paper is often used at the meat or seafood counter at the grocery store.
 This type of paper is preferred because the plastic side prevents the juices from meat and seafood from soaking and leaking through.

 Why is it so hard to find?

 When I started looking into what freezer paper was, it was hard to actually get my hands on a roll.
-My local chain grocery store didn't carry it, and I finally found some online that I had sent to me.
+My local chain grocery store didn't carry it, and I finally found some online that I had to order.